farhankhan223/bankproject/README.md

-The Command-Line Banking System is a simple Python program that emulates the functionality of a basic banking system.
+ Banking System is a simple Python program that emulates the functionality of a basic banking system.
 It allows users to create bank accounts, log in securely, and perform various banking transactions.
 The project consists of two main classes: User and Bank.

 1. User Class: